 The secret of Elijah’s power was his obedience to the Lord.
 Remember, he was no different from us.
 He also had the other voices in his head that attempted to drown the Lord’s still voice, and the Lord did not speak verbally with him either.
 Whenever the Lord chose to speak verbally in the Old Testament, He sent the Angel of the Lord who manifested as a person and we have no evidence that this happened to Elijah.

 “As surely as the LORD your God lives,” she replied, “I don’t have any bread—only a handful of flour in a jar and a little olive oil in a jug.
 I am gathering a few sticks to take home and make a meal for myself and my son, that we may eat it—and die,” (V12).
 I can imagine Elijah swallowing a lump.
 How could he do this?
 What if he’d heard wrong?
-He knew the Lord would supply her needs if it was actually His voice Elijah was obeying, but if it was not, he would eat her last bread and he would be guilty of robbing her.
+He knew the Lord would supply her needs if it was actually His voice Elijah was obeying, but if it was not, he would eat her last bread and be guilty of robbing her.

 How would you have reacted?